LLNL/blt/docs/setup_blt.rst

 Setup BLT in your CMake Project
 =================================

-BLT is easy to include into your CMake project whether it is an existing project or you are starting from scratch.
+BLT is easy to include in your CMake project whether it is an existing project or you are starting from scratch.
 You simply pull it into your project using a CMake ``include()`` command.

 .. code:: cmake

-    include(${BLT_SOURCE_DIR}/SetupBLT.cmake)
+    include(<path/to/blt>/SetupBLT.cmake)

-You can include the BLT source in your repository or you can pass the location of BLT at CMake configure time.
+You can include the BLT source in your repository or you can pass the location of BLT at CMake configure time through the optional ``BLT_SOURCE_DIR`` CMake variable.

 There are two standard choices for including the BLT source in your repository: